petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 }
 ```

 The Cell module inputs are `enabled`, `writeEnabled`, `writeState`, and eight neighbors' states.
-When `enabled` is 1 the cell is either computing its next state at every clock cycle or, when `writeEnabled` is 1, writes `writeState` as a new state. `enabled` set to 0 when freezes the cell's state.
+When `enabled` is 1 the cell is either computing its next state at every clock cycle or, when `writeEnabled` is 1, sets the level of `writeState` as a new state.
+When `enabled` is 0, the cell keeps its state unchanged.
 The only module output is the current state.

 The input/output bundle is followed by the state register with a clock and reset wired implicitly by Chisel.
 Next is a combinational circuit that computes the GoL rules having neighbors and the own current state bits as input and the new state as an output.

-The most interesting line is where we compute neighbors' count by generating a series of adders.
+The most interesting line is one that generates a series of adders compute to compute neighbors' count.
 Scala's `foldRight` allows expressing this series very succinctly, which shows a glimpse of Chisel's power.
 Here is the resulting schematic elaborated by Xilinx Vivado (it is clickable).

 [![Cell schematic](/media/2020/gol_on_fpga/cell.png)](/media/2020/gol_on_fpga/cell.png)